WORDPRESS VS JOOMLA VS DRUPAL VS MAGENTO: WHICH IS THE BEST OPTION FOR YOUR BUSINESS?

 – both WordPress and Joomla are scalable but may present future limitations for extremely large organisations.

 – Drupal’s modular system gives it the performance edge but both are scalable.

 – Magento and WordPress are both scalable to a certain level but Magento can handle large-scale, sophisticated online stores.

 A theme determines how your website will look.
 The use of themes ensures style and branding continuity across your website.
-Some themes are provided free, some can be bought of the peg and bespoke themes can be developed specifically for your site.
+Some themes are provided free, some can be bought off the peg and bespoke themes can be developed specifically for your site.

-Availability of themes WordPress vs Joomla
+Availability Of Themes WordPress vs Joomla

 – both have huge numbers of ready-made themes available but WordPress themes will be more customisable to your requirements and WordPress make it easier to search for a theme to suit your needs.

-Availability of themes WordPress vs Drupal
+Availability Of Themes WordPress vs Drupal

 – Although WordPress and Drupal are supported by large numbers of ready-made themes Drupal’s technical architecture allows for less flexibility when it comes to theme customisation.

-Availability of themes WordPress vs Magento
+Availability Of Themes WordPress vs Magento

 – Magento doesn’t provide many pre-made themes.
 Third party themes are available and highly customisable but can often be quite expensive.